Former Jordanian crown prince reportedly under house arrest | DW | 03.04.2021

 Jordanian officials had denied reports the former Prince Hamzah was under house arrest, saying the prince had not been held and was not subject to "restrictive measures."

-General Yousef Huneiti, the army chief of staff, denied the house arrest, adding that an investigation is still ongoing and its results will be made public "in a transparent and clear form."
+General Yousef Huneiti said an investigation is still ongoing and its results will be made public "in a transparent and clear form."

 "No one is above the law and Jordan's security and stability are above all," he told the official Petra news agency.